projectcontour/contour/design/tracing-design.md

     - tagName: literal
       # literal is a static custom tag value.
       literal: 'this is literal'
-    - tagName: environment
-      # environment indicates that the label value is obtained from the environment variable.
-      environment: HOST
     - tagName: requestHeaderName
       # requestHeaderName indicates which request header the label value is obtained from.
       requestHeaderName: ':path'